citrix/citrix-packer-tools/azure/v2407/win_server_2019_dc_readme.md

-# Packer Template For Windows 10 AVD 22H2
+# Packer Template For Windows Server 2019 Datacenter

 Packer template that will create image that includes installation of Citrix Virtual Delivery Agent, Chrome Browser, and Firefox Browser.
 Image also will run process of optimization using Citrix Optimizer.